sevenbamboos/my-blog-origin/source/_drafts/cv.md

 - Follow Agile methodology and take a role as Scrum Master (from 2012 to 2015) in a development team (5 developers).
 Host daily stand-up meetings, planning and review meetings, and work with product owner to scope and deliver working product timely.

-- Efficient cross-site communication with other R&D sites (Belgium, Austria and Canada).
+- Efficient cross-site communication with R&D sites worldwide.
 Participate in architecture and requirement discussion.
-In 2014 and 2016, I worked face-to-face with another development team in Belgium and did knowledge transfer successfully at Shanghai office afterwards.
-I help keep both team good relation and good progress for Shanghai team.
+Since 2014, I work with an international development team and do knowledge transfer at Shanghai office.
+I help build good relation for both teams and sync with progress for each other.

 - Coach new members in Java programming language and other Information Technologies (see examples in ref 10, ref 11, and ref 12).